raaaouf/Decision-Tree-for-Breast-cancer-detection/README.md

 # Decision-Tree-for-Breast-cancer-detection
-implemeningt decision trees algorithm with bagging to predict breast cancer from routine blood tests
+implemening decision trees algorithm with bagging as a normlizing technic to predict breast cancer from routine blood tests

 ## DATA
 The dataset contains only the following ten attributes:

-Age: age of the patient (years)
++Age: age of the patient (years)
-BMI: body mass index (kg/m²)
++BMI: body mass index (kg/m²)
-Glucose: glucose concentration in blood (mg/dL)
-Insulin: insulin concentration in blood (microU/mL)
-HOMA: Homeostatic Model Assessment of Insulin Resistance (glucose multiplied by insulin)
-Leptin: concentration of leptin — the hormone of energy expenditure (ng/mL)
-Adiponectin: concentration of adiponectin — a protein regulating glucose levels (micro g/mL)
-Resistin: concentration of resistin — a protein secreted by adipose tissue (ng/mL) MCP.1: concentration of MCP-1 — a protein that recruits monocytes to the sites of inflammation due to tissue injury or inflammation (pg/dL)
++Glucose: glucose concentration in blood (mg/dL) +Insulin: insulin concentration in blood (microU/mL) +HOMA: Homeostatic Model Assessment of Insulin Resistance (glucose multiplied by insulin) +Leptin: concentration of leptin — the hormone of energy expenditure (ng/mL) +Adiponectin: concentration of adiponectin — a protein regulating glucose levels (micro g/mL) +Resistin: concentration of resistin — a protein secreted by adipose tissue (ng/mL) +MCP.1: concentration of MCP-1 — a protein that recruits monocytes to the sites of inflammation due to tissue injury or inflammation (pg/dL)
-Classification: Healthy controls (1) or patient (2)
++Classification: Healthy controls (1) or patient (2)

 ## Data Visualisation

 As you can see there are two classes with almost the same number of samples
 ![data](data.png)

 ## Results with bagging
 ```
 from sklearn.ensemble import BaggingClassifier